 The heater has copper fin heat exchanger tubes for efficient heat transfer and a corrosion-resistant stainless steel header bar for heat exchanger durability.
 There are also corrosion-resistant temperature sensors for reliable operation and to ensure fast consistent start-ups there is hot surface ignition.

-Jandy say that the heater was designed with input from installers and service technicians so it is likely to be popular with them.
-It will probably also be popular with pool owners due it its small footprint if nothing else.
-So far reviews seem to be good so Jandy are likely to have a successful product here.
+Jandy say that the heater was designed with input from installers and service technicians so the good reviews it gets should not be a surprise.
+It is also popular with pool owners due it its small footprint.
+So Jandy have another sucessful product here.

 Sta-Rite was founded in 1934 and sold a range of water related products.
 It was acquired by Pentair in 2004 and although the Sta-Rite brand was retained their pool heaters are part of the Pentair range.